MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+2025/03/26

+3400<->4000

+3800<->4000

+3800<->4000

+3800<->4300

+- 147.6
+- usual inner product and property prove other two, then three in one shot
+- then generalize it
+- generalize length into norm
+- distance is a subset of norm

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 2025/03/25

 3900<->4400